mapmeld/jsquil/README.md

 let q = new QVM(c);

 let p = new Program();
-p.inst(gates.X(0));
+// put an X gate on the zeroth qubit p.inst(gates.X(0));
-p.measure(0, 0);
+// store the zeroth qubit's value in the zeroth classical bit p.measure(0, 0);
 // p.code() =
 //   X 0
 //   MEASURE 0 [0]

-q.run(p, [0], 1, (err, returns) => {
+// run the program once, and return the zeroth classical bit on each iteration q.run(p, [0], 1, (err, returns) => {
   // err = null
   // returns = [[1]]